MicrosoftDocs/customer-insights/ci-docs/paid-license.md

 1. Go to the [Customer Insights app URL](https://home.ci.ai.dynamics.com).
 1. Sign in with your school or work account.
-1. Agree to the terms of service and set the content preferences for your Customer Insights instance.
+1. Agree to the terms of service and set the content preferences for your Customer Insights environment.
-1. Choose the capability to focus on until you get to the start page for your selected capability.

 ## Create your own environment